CuriousOne23/WhenMathPrays/docs/Geometry_of_Meaning_Relation_and_Dynamic_Information_grok.md

 Section 6 examines how a system experiences and responds to those geometric structures as they change.

 Affect is not an additional layer placed on top of the relational manifold.
-Affect is **the system’s response to changes in relational geometry**.
+Affect is **Affect is the system’s response to changes in meaning-volume, curvature, and coherence.**.

 Section 4 introduced the geometric primitives — vector fields, attractors, curvature, frames, gradients, trajectories, coherence, and meaning.
 Section 5 showed how these structures appear across domains.
 Section 6 describes how these structures behave **dynamically**, from the inside.